“I remember only ideas and sensations.” (Ulysses, the Corrected Text, page 7.)

 I was fortunate to have studied with Loran, and, fifty years later, to have seen for myself the basis of his contribution to understanding the development of modern art.

 “This view of the motif is a composite of two photographs.
 Small trees now obscure most of the mountain form this point, and it was necessary to cut them away (in the photograph) and insert a view of the mountain from a position slightly to the right the combination is presented in the interest of clarity only and is in no way intended to fortify the arguments of the analysis.”
-(Loran's caption from the April, 1930 issue of The Arts.)

 For the last forty years I have spent part of every summer in Montana.